Error996/bdvl/README.md

             You will be prompted for a file location during installation.
 This can be a local url or via http.
         -D: Install all potential required dependencies.
-        -c: Make gxqB2LRtGkbh.so in current directory and exit. bdvl.c and awesome_modules must be present.
+        -c: Compile rootkit library in current directory and exit.
         -C: Clean up installation/compilation mess and exit.
         -i: Launch full installation of bedevil.
 You will be prompted for input when needed.